LOUSHIABBAS/Study-Helper/README.md

+# Author: Ali Abbas

-# ExamEZ
+# Program: ExamEZ

+# About
- Homework / Assignment AI "assistant"
+ Homework / Assignment AI "Assistant"

+ "Assistant" in quote marks because it does it for you. no more procrastination! :)